alamgirakash2000/shine_implementation/README.md

 This project implements a shielded reinforcement learning agent with human-in-the-loop interactive learning for Atari games (Pong and Breakout).

+The main repository of the project is [this](https://github.com/eurekayuan/SHINE)

 ## Setup

 1. Create and activate a virtual environment: